wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 ## Working with exception list

 To mark some events or IPs as good ones to avoid blocking the similar requests in the future, use the [**Exception list**](../about-wallarm/api-abuse-prevention.md#exception-list) of API Abuse Prevention.

-You can:
+You add IP address or range to the exception list and specify target application: this causes that any requests from these addresses to the target application will not lead to marking these addresses as malicious bots and they will not be added to deny- or graylist.

+There are two ways of adding IP addresses to the exception list:

 * Add IP address or range to the exception list: